-Philip J. Havik (PhD Social Sciences, Leiden University, The Netherlands) is currently senior researcher at the Instituto de Higiene e Medicina Tropical (IHMT) of the Universidade NOVA in Lisbon, while also teaching at the same institution.
-He previously worked as a research fellow at the Research School for African, Asian and Amerindian Studies (University of Leiden, The Netherlands) and at the Instituto de Investigação Cientifica Tropical (IICT) in Lisbon, amongst others as a post-doctoral researcher and research assistant in the Programa Ciência 2008 funded by the Fundação de Ciência e Tecnologia (FCT).
-He obtained various research grants from the FCT FCT), the Calouste Gulbenkian Foundation and the European Commission.
-He also sat on PhD and MA exam committees in Portugal and other EU countries as well as Brazil.
+Philip J. Havik (PhD Social Sciences, Leiden University, NL) is researcher at GHTM of the Instituto de Higiene e Medicina Tropical, Universidade NOVA de Lisboa (IHMT-UNL), while also lecturing at the same institution.
+Previously, he worked as researcher at the Leiden University Research School for African, Asian and Amerindian Studies (University of Leiden, The Netherlands) and at the Instituto de Investigação Cientifica Tropical (IICT) in Lisbon, amongst others.

-He is a Research Fellow at the African Studies Centre of the University of Leiden (The Netherlands) and an associate researcher of the Instituto de História Contemporânea (IHC) of the FCSH-UNL.
-He also serves as review-editor of the discussion network H-LusoAfrica (H-Net, Humanities and Social Sciences Online) and sits on the advisory boards of several peer reviewed journals, including Medical History.
+He is an associate researcher of the Instituto de História Contemporânea (IHC) of the FCSH-UNL and research fellow of the African Studies Centre (ASC) of Leiden University.
+He also serves as review-editor of the discussion network H-LusoAfrica (H-Net, Humanities and Social Sciences Online) while sitting on the advisory boards of several peer reviewed journals, including Medical History

 He is currently researcher in the project “The worlds of (under)development: processes and legacies of the Portuguese colonial empire in a comparative perspective (1945-1975)” co-funded by the European Regional Development Fund and the FCT (PTDC/HAR-HIS/31906/2017 – POCI-01-0145-FEDER-031906).